helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

     first commit on main repo
 ```

-Ok, it looks that 2 new commits were added on the main repo's master since we did the fork.
+Ok, it looks like 2 new commits were added on the main repo's master since we did the fork.
 Our local master branch is now in sync with the main master branch, let's push the changes to our remote forked repo.

 ```